DrewScatterday/tortoise_MangioRVC/README.md

 - [Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) - [MIT License](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/LICENSE)

 ## ✔️ Future Improvements:
+I currently have a full time job and I'm working on a few other side projects so it will tough for me to make these changes.
+Happy to approve a pull request if someone wants to take the torch.
-- [ ] Adopt Streamlit UI from fast tortoise fork for easier use and even faster inference times (since models can be loaded in seperate from inference)
+- [ ] Adopt Streamlit UI from fast tortoise fork for easier use and even faster inference times (where models are loaded into memory upon startup of the UI)
 - [ ] Dockerfile that will run the UI upon startup for easier usage
 - [ ] Make install process less hacky with a .bat setup file or having a .7z file that has everything installed
 - [ ] Maybe create a precompiled PYPI package that makes it easier to use